Tinkerforge/doc/en/source/Hardware/Bricklets/Hall_Effect.rst

 The Hall Effect :ref:`Bricklet <primer_bricklets>` extends
 :ref:`Bricks <primer_bricks>` and can detect the
 presence of magnetic fields.
-It counts the (dis-)appearances of magnetic fields and can for example be used to measure the speed of a wheel with attached magnet.
+It counts the (dis-)appearances of magnetic fields and can for example be used to measure the speed of a wheel with attached magnet with up to 13Hz.

 Example applications are: